MntaseTshepi/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 6- Writing a C programme that prints out all single digits of base 10 starting for 0 up to 9 using the putchar function.
 Task 7- Writing a C programme that prints out the alphabet in reverse.
 Task 8- Writing a C programme that prints all the numbers of base 16 in lowercase.
+Task 9- Writing a C programme that prints out all the possible combinations of single digit numbers.